Local LLM Benchmarks on RTX PRO 6000 Blackwell (2026): 8 Models, Real Numbers

 Prompt processing, token generation, and long-context benchmarks for 8 open-weight models on an NVIDIA RTX PRO 6000 Blackwell (96 GB VRAM), measured with llama-bench at context depths up to 65K tokens.

 96 GB of VRAM.
 8 models.
-4 context depths.
+4 context depth.
 Here are the numbers — with the flags, the reps, and the surprises.

 Multiple context lengths, flash attention on, 3 reps per measurement, full methodology.
 Numbers are for a single user running locally - batch size 1, no concurrency.